plone/training/docs/mastering-plone/buildout_1.md

 # The directory this buildout is in.
 Modified when using vagrant.
 buildout_dir = ${buildout:directory}

-# We want to checkouts these eggs directly from github
+# We want to checkout these eggs directly from github
 auto-checkout =
     ploneconf.site
-#    starzel.votable_behavior
+    starzel.votable_behavior

 parts =
     checkversions
     instance
-    mrbob
     packages
     robot
     test
     zopepy
+    repozo
+    backup

 eggs =
     Plone
+    plone.volto
     Pillow

 # development tools